adamloi22/hackathon-materials/twitter/README.md

 ## tweets of 20 most followed users

-This data set contains 52543 tweets of the top 20 twitter users.
-The idea is that influencial people will be mentioned in tweets (of other influencial people).
+This data set contains 52543 tweets of the top 20 Twitter users.
+The idea is that influential people will be mentioned in tweets (of other influential people).

     katyperry,@barackobama Thank you for your incredible grace in leadership and for being an exceptional..   https://t.co/ZuQLZpt6df,,11/01/2017 08:38,8.19101E+17,en,,,3689,1380